 Don’t make us choose when it comes to dessert: We want chocolate and peanut butter.
 Chewy cookies and a brownie texture.
 These treats are not only delicious, but they also come together quickly and require just seven ingredients.
 (Sub in almond butter and coconut sugar if you're sticking close to the Paleo rulebook.)

-It’s Girl Scouts gone grain-free.
+It’s like Girl Scouts gone grain-free.
 These delightfully sized cupcakes use mint extract to capture the iconic Thin Mint flavor.
 And the natural green frosting is courtesy of creamy avocado paired with ingredients you can actually pronounce.

 If you’ve had fried plantains, this’ll be familiar treat turf.
 Potassium-packed bananas are lightly sautéed in olive oil and then drizzled with honey.
 Super sweet and a snap to make, these are a great option when late-night munchies hit.